0xGunrunner/CBBH-CWES-Artifact/README.md

 # CBBH-CWES-Artifact
-Some python script I made during the course of preparing for CBBH/CWES
+Some python scripts I made during the course of preparing for CBBH/CWES

 The `gopher-manual.py` is for correctly encode the request to gopher URL scheme to send arbitrary bytes to a TCP socket `(it will automatically encode the URL twice)`.